 Pre-workouts can enhance strength in several ways.
 For one, they can provide you with more energy so that you hit your workouts harder and increase your training volume.
 Pre-workouts can also help you recover faster in between sessions so you’re taking less time off.

 But, perhaps the most important ingredient for increasing strength is creatine.
-Creatine, which is present in some pre-workouts, aids in energy production during short, intense efforts and has been shown to increase strength when combined with resistance training in numerous research studies7. *
+Creatine, which is present in some pre-workouts, aids in energy production during short, intense efforts and has been shown to increase strength when combined with resistance training in numerous research studies. *

 Supports Enhanced Cognition